 Intermission: Update on Audrey Kitching 2/4/2019

-In the wake of her fraud, manipulation, plagiarism, and abuse coming to light, Audrey Kitching was tagged many times as people circulated this post on Twitter and Instagram, which she clearly read.
+In the wake of her fraud, manipulation, plagiarism, and abuse coming to light, Audrey Kitching was tagged many times as people circulated this post on Twitter and Instagram.

 She has since started incorporating aspects of the following advice to better disguise herself, including posting more process photos wherein she claims to be crafting her own products, less modeling images, and using language and topics she lifted directly from this site.
 Thanks for the endorsement!

-She has still not admitted to any wrongdoing, pulled any of her fraudulent Chinese products, or changed any of her business practices; she is simply co-opting better manipulative technologies to feign authenticity as she continues peddling $2 Chinese crap for a 1400% markup with zero magical value, and zero integrity.
+She has still not admitted to any wrongdoing, pulled any of her fraudulent mass-produced products, or changed any of her business practices; she is simply co-opting better manipulative technologies to feign authenticity as she continues peddling $2 crap for a 1400% markup with not only flagrantly false claims, but zero magical value or personal integrity.

 Person vs. Offering